Olde Oddities

 Imitation Of Cinema, The

-Playful, avant-garde, naughty and blasphemous 35 minute short from 1960 that cinematicaly juxtaposes sex and religion in playful ways.
+Playful, avant-garde, naughty and blasphemous 35 minute short from 1960 that cinematically juxtaposes sex and religion in playful ways.
 A young man reading a sex magazine is accosted by a priest and given a bible.
 From then on he goes on a quest to find a large cross, with several distractions along the way.
-Most the movie consists of various visual games: People pose like Jesus, there's a commercial shop of crosses in various forms with a provactive seller, there's a philosophical, cross-wearing prostitute who finds deep meaning in her trade, a man carrying a cross meets a man carrying a ladder, Freudian, sexual and Christian symbols intermix, the bible is juxtaposed with the kama sutra, small crosses with money, etc.
+Most the movie consists of various visual games: People pose like Jesus, there's a commercial shop of crosses in various forms with a provocative seller, there's a philosophical, cross-wearing prostitute who finds deep meaning in her trade, a man carrying a cross meets a man carrying a ladder, Freudian, sexual and Christian symbols intermix, the bible is juxtaposed with the kama sutra, small crosses with money, etc.

 Life and Death of 9413, a Hollywood Extra, The